Global Models for Time Series Forecasting: A Simulation Study: Forecasting Framework

-For the NNs, once the optimal hyperparameters are found using the hyperparameter tuning techniques as described in Section \ref{sec:model_training}, this optimal hyperparameter combination is applied for training the NNs once again and testing on the test data.
+RNNs in this study use the COntinuous COin Betting (COCOB) optimiser introduced by \citet{Orabona2017-qi} as the underlying learning algorithm where as FFNNs use the well-known Adam optimiser~\citep{Kingma2014-pa}.
+For more details related to model training such as the hyperparameter tuning, loss functions used as well as the validation setups, refer to Appendix B of the Online Appendix.
+For the NNs, once the optimal hyperparameters are found, they are applied for training the NNs once again and testing on the test data.
 During testing, the NNs are trained using 10 Tensorflow graph seeds and then the final NN forecasts are ensembled by taking the median, as discussed by \citet{hewamalage2019recurrent}.
 This approach effectively addresses the parameter uncertainty associated with the NNs by initialising the networks 10 times independently.

 For all the other models, once the model training is completed, the trained models are then used to perform the forecasting on the intended forecast horizon.
 As mentioned before, even though AR, SETAR and PR models train using one-step-ahead forecasts, during testing an output window is formed by performing a recursive strategy.
 LGBMs achieve the same objective by having one model per each step in the horizon.